acucciniello/BlogPostImages/Using-React-Router-for-Client-Side-Redirecting/Using-React-Router-for-Client-Side-Redirecting.md

 ## Introduction

-If you are using React in your front end of your Node.js web application and you would like to use React Router in order to handle routing, then you have come to the right place.
+If you are using React in the front end of your web application and you would like to use React Router in order to handle routing, then you have come to the right place.
 Today, we will learn how to have your client side redirect to another page after you have completed some processing.
 Let's get started!

 ## Installs

 First we will need to make sure we have a couple of things installed.
 The first thing here is to make sure you have [Node and NPM][nodeInstall] installed.
-In order to make this as simple as possible we are going to use *create-react-app* to get React full working in our application.
+In order to make this as simple as possible we are going to use *create-react-app* to get React fully working in our application.
 You install this by doing:

 `$ npm install -g create-react-app`